wisdomabioye/aider/README.md

-#### Decentralized Personal Assistant - Anonymous and Encrypted powered by Blockstack
+#### Manage your finances, files, schedules and notes more securely like a pro